alanorth/go-away/README.md

 This would more or less eliminate the high rate low effort passive scraping and replace it with an active model.

-go-anubis offers a highly configurable set of challenges and rules that you can adapt to new ways.
+go-away offers a highly configurable set of challenges and rules that you can adapt to new ways.

 ## What's left?